• Skip to primary navigation

 Description

 Anyone who knew my Mom also knew how delicious her famous cinnamon rolls were.
-These super fluffy delicious, buttery, cinnamon-filled sticky buns were some of the first to be snatched up at local bake sales and fundraisers.
-Not only are these rolls incredibly soft, but as you'll see by all the photos they stay tender for days after being baked.
+These super fluffy, delicious, buttery, cinnamon-filled sticky buns were some of the first to sell out at local bake sales and fundraisers.

 Ingredients